tmorin/cqrsjs/README.md

 The main business rule say: you can not have two lines having the same item's label.

-For the ui parts, the user expects suggestions when he's typing an item's label to add.
+For the UI parts, the user expects suggestions when he's typing an item's label to add.
 Obviously, the suggestions can not contain items already present into the list.
 But the suggestion must contain items already present in the past into a previous list.